A Generalized Alternating Method for Bilevel Learning under the Polyak-{\L}ojasiewicz Condition: Preliminary Simulations and Conclusions

-In this paper, we study BLO with lower-level objectives satisfying the PL condition.
+\textbf{Conclusions and limitations.} In this paper, we study BLO with lower-level objectives satisfying the PL condition.
 We first establish the stationary measure for nonconvex-PL BLO without additional CQs and then propose an alternating optimization algorithm that generalizes the existing alternating (implicit) gradient-based algorithms for bilevel problems with a strongly convex lower-level objective.
-Our algorithm termed GALET achieves the optimal iteration complexity.
+Our algorithm termed GALET achieves the $\tilde{\cal O}(\epsilon^{-1})$ iteration complexity for BLO with convex PL LL problems.
 Numerical experiments are provided to verify our theories.